floudk/ee374-blockchain-foundations/pset1/README.md

 message with the specified format.

 - [x] If a connected node sends any other message of a valid format prior to the hello message, you must send an "INVALID_HANDSHAKE" error message to the node and then close the connection with that node.

+# Peer Discovery

+- [x] Hard-code a list of bootstrapping peers identified by their IP addresses
+- [ ] Store a list of discovered peers (including the bootstrapping peers above) locally.
+The list should survive reboots.
+- [ ] On loading the Marabu node, connect to at least one of your discovered peers.
+- [ ] Upon connection with any peer (initiated either by your node or the peer), send a "getpeers" message immediately after the "hello" message.
+- [ ] On receiving a "peers" message from a connected peer, update your list of discovered peers.
+- [ ] Optional: Devise a policy to decide how many and which peers to connect to.